ChinmayMoghe/typescript-map-project/README.md

 # typescript-map-project
-A basic typescript project using google maps to show use of typescript in front end projects
+A basic typescript project using google maps to show use of typescript in front end projects This prject shows location of random user and a random company on google map.

 Run this project locally only.